-Holiday Activities and Food Programme 2024
+Holiday Activities and Food Programme 2025

-Summer Holiday, Activities and Food Programme #HAF2024
+Spring Holiday, Activities and Food Programme #HAF2025

 Image

-FREE activities and food from 29 July to 22 August for children, young people and their families who are in receipt of benefit related Free School Meals
+FREE activities and food from 7 to 10 April 2025 for children, young people and their families who are in receipt of benefit related Free School Meals

-A range of free activities and food for children, young people and their families who are in receipt of benefit related Free School Meals (FSM) to access from 29 July to 22 August.
+A range of free activities and food for children, young people and their families who are in receipt of benefit related Free School Meals (FSM) to access from 7 to 10 April 2025.

 Children and Family Centres servicing all of Milton Keynes will be delivering all-inclusive family HAF trips for children in receipt of benefit related Free School Meals (FSM) to their reach areas and can be found on our booking system HAF Milton Keynes · Eequ.
-Please book with the centre that covers the area where you live, further information on Children and Family Centre services and each centres reach areas can be found here.
+Please book with the centre that covers the area where you live, further information on Children and Family Centre services and each centres reach areas can be found here

 Where can I find the activity programme?

-If you are in receipt of benefit related Free School Meals (FSM) and have not received an Evoucher, please speak to your child’s school in the first instance if you have not received a code after 1 July.
+If you are in receipt of benefit related Free School Meals (FSM) and have not received an Evoucher, please speak to your child’s school in the first instance if you have not received a code after 9 March.

-All HAF activities and sessions will be found in one place and are easy to book by registering with our online booking system with the programme available to view here with bookings commencing on 1 July.
+All HAF activities and sessions will be found in one place and are easy to book by registering with our online booking system with the programme available to view here with bookings commencing on 9 March.

 How is the HAF programme funded?

-The council has been awarded grant funding, by the Department for Education (DfE), to coordinate free activities and food, for children in receipt of benefit-related Free School Meals (FSM), during the three main school holidays in Summer, Summer, and Winter 2024.
+The council has been awarded grant funding, by the Department for Education (DfE), to coordinate free activities and food, for children in receipt of benefit-related Free School Meals (FSM), during the three main school holidays in Summer, Summer, and Winter 2025.

-We want to offer a diverse range of events this Summer to meet the local interests and needs of children, young people, and their families.
+We want to offer a diverse range of events this Spring to meet the local interests and needs of children, young people, and their families.
 We hope this programme of activities will help children and young people to:

 • eat more healthily over the school holidays